ivankmk/ivankmk.github.io/projects/project-luxembourg-housing-market/december-2023.md

 ### Interested in the Detailed Analysis for 12 Cantons?

-You can buy a full ~40 pages report for each canton where I am summarizing monthly prices, ads distribution, price correlations, and unique market dynamics.
+You can buy a full 36 pages report for each canton (excluding Vianden due to low number of real estate advertisements in December) where I am summarizing monthly prices, ads distribution, price correlations, and unique market dynamics.
 Discover invaluable information and trends in a format that’s both insightful and easy to understand, providing a clear overview of the real estate landscape for informed planning and analysis.

 [🔒 Buy Full PDF Report](https://ivankmk.gumroad.com/l/uiigk)